sin-group/base-ui/README.md

 # base-ui
-A component library for Vue developmemt
+A component library for Vue development